Top 14 Project Management Charts (2023 Guide)

 A project management chart breaks down project-related data into easily digestible pieces and helps keep everyone on the same page.

 There’s one problem though:

 As everyone’s realized how handy charts can be, there are hundreds of project management charts available, with each suitable for different situations.

 And while having a selection to choose from isn’t necessarily a bad thing, it can make things pretty confusing.
-But don’t worry, we’re going to make sure you find the right project management chart for your project.
+But don’t worry, we’re going to make sure you find the right project management diagram or chart for your project.

 In this article, we’ll cover what a project management chart is and highlight the most popular one.
 We’ll also list ten other important project management charts that can help you manage projects efficiently.

-- What is a project management chart?
+- What is a Project Management Chart?

 Let’s get started!